Vismayak/worklog/README.md

 **HDC**

-- Run multiple Kuberay workflows on the PDG cluster and gather results
+- Run Kuberay workflows on the PDG cluster and gather results

-- Run the code Amal provided on the NCSA GPU VM

-- Start compiling report/presentation for Wednesday Meeting

-**Geostreams3**

-- Start connecting to the smartfarm dashboard and see the progress I have so far and what is missing
+- Write scripy for finetuning bert model on yelp classifican using TorchTrainer for K8 Ray Cluster

 **Misc**

 - Send out email confirming travel plans to India
-- Experiment with folium to visualize polygon data on a map

 ## September 27th